Cheapest 1990 Mazda MX-5 Miata Insurance Rates in 2023

 - Do you know your deductibles? – Insurance for physical damage to your car, commonly called comprehensive (or other-than-collision) and collision coverage, protects your Mazda from damage.
 Some instances where coverage would apply could be collision with another vehicle, damage from fire, and burglary.
 Your deductibles are the amount of money you are willing to pay before your insurance coverage pays a claim.
 The higher the amount you are required to pay out-of-pocket, the bigger discount you will receive for MX-5 Miata coverage.

 - Do you need those extra coverages? – There are a ton of add-on coverages that you can get tricked into buying if you aren’t careful.
-Coverages for personal injury protection, accidental death and motor club memberships may be costing you every month.
+Coverages for personal injury protection, accidental death and motor club memberships may cost you every month.
 These may sound like a good investment at first, but if you don’t need them eliminate them to save money.

-- You might want pay the small claims yourself – If you frequently file small claims, you can pretty much guarantee either a policy non-renewal or much higher rates.
+- You might want to pay the small claims yourself – If you frequently file small claims, you can pretty much guarantee either a policy of non-renewal or much higher rates.
 Insurance companies give discounts to insureds who file claims infrequently.
-Auto insurance is meant to be used in the event of the large, substantial claims.
+Auto insurance is meant to be used in the event of large, substantial claims.

 - Being married is a good thing – Having a wife or husband actually saves money on your insurance coverage policy.
 It means you’re more responsible it has been statistically shown that being married results in fewer claims.